5 Ways To Stop Sabotaging Relationships

 The best way to start understanding what it means to sabotage a relationship is to understand what the word sabotage means.
 According to Google, sabotage means to "deliberately destroy, damage, or obstruct."

 Instead, there are lots of little actions that they do that could be sabotaging it.
 They may even end up completely surprised and caught off guard when their relationship finally does end.
-Or, to avoid the pain that they feel like they know is coming, they have already prepared themselves for the worst.
+Or, to avoid the pain that they imagine is coming, they have already prepared themselves for the worst.

 Many different things can ruin a relationship, but here are some of the common ways that people sabotage their relationships.